polymerdao/monomer/doc/docs/learn/create-an-app-with-monomer.md

 ### Import `x/rollup` and `x/testmodule`

 Now we can import [`x/rollup`](/docs/learn/the-rollup-module) in `app/app.go`.
 While we're at it, let's also import `x/testmodule` (this will [initialize a non-empty validator set](https://github.com/polymerdao/monomer/blob/c98eccb49bf857829cadee899359e60fc36e6745/testapp/x/testmodule/module.go#L82) for us so we don't have to do it manually).
 When you're ready to deploy your application, you can remove `x/testmodule` and configure your own validator set.
+Add the following packages to the import statement in `app/app.go`:
 ```go
 import (
     // ...